MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 -----------------
 The "fields_to_headers" field changes the behavior of the matrix directive so that by default all fields from input records are copied as is into the dictionary.
-The "exclusion_headers" field can then be used to to exclude fields from being added.
+The "exclusion_headers" field can then be used to exclude fields from being added.
-The "values_to_str" field can also be used to cast all of the field values to strings.
+The "values_to_str" field can also be used to convert all of the field values to strings.

 Directive as JSON
 +++++++++++++++++